 Surgical science

-The surgical science section is produced following a review of the best science journals published in English worldwide.
+The surgical science section is produced following a review of the best basic science journals published in English worldwide.

 Review of: Contribution of the patient microbiome to surgical site infection and antibiotic prophylaxis failure in spine surgery